 Escape Campervans

-Who is this rental for: Backpackers and international travelers looking to travel as cheaply as possible, and don’t mind cuddling 3 wide.
-Best for really close friends.
+Who is this rental for: Backpackers looking to travel as cheaply as possible, best for couples or close friends.
+This could be a good second choice if Mad Campers are unavailable for your dates.

 Cons: